aksommerville/spellingbee/README.md

 ```
 Exactly two appear to be real words, both of Welsh origin: `cwm` (a riverless valley) and `crwth` (a musical instrument).
 And then there's a bunch like "PFFT", my thoughts exactly.

+The only letters that don't appear in a 2-letter word are C and V.
+There are 2 each of C and V, so if you have a blank and a full hand you can definitely play a 2-letter word.
+(and therefore if you have a blank and a full hand, you definitely have a word).

+There are full hands that can not produce a word.
+I haven't figured out yet how to enumerate them.